Sobiam1/Smart-Music-Generator/README.md

 2. The repo contains the IPython Notebook for prediction task and music files (ex) as input to learn from as well as a Readme file.
 3. Run the ipynb to see the results. (if you can, try to compute on GPU environment to speed up the calculations ...
 Google Colab is a very good alternative and was chosen for this task)
 To know more about it https://colab.research.google.com/notebooks/welcome.ipynb
+4. The files we will feed to the model are: Numb.wav & Maid_with_Flaxon_Hair.mp3 (the wav file was too big for Github..This way you can convert it to a wav file).
+Another file Kalimba.mp3 is included in the repo to play with it if you want to change..

 ## Prerequisites